Skip to content

 How many types of spiders are there?
 The answer to this question depends on what you define as a spider.

-Scientists usually classify spiders in three different ways: how they build their webs, how they spin their silk, and whether or not they have venom.
-The true spider is the most common type, which includes members from more than 6,000 species.
+Scientists usually classify spiders in three ways: how they build their webs, spin their silk, and whether or not they have venom.
+The true spider is the most common type, including members from more than 6,000 species.

 True spiders do not use webs to catch prey; instead, they rely on a sticky liquid that the spider emits from its mouth (called glue) to trap prey in place.
 This group also includes jumping spiders and wolf spiders.

 Jumping spiders are often brightly colored with eight eyes that face forward for better hunting ability.
-They live for about one year, and females can lay up to 2,000 eggs at once!
+They live for about one year, and females can lay up to 2,000 eggs simultaneously!

 Spider Habitats